grxxxdy/Implementation-of-binary-heap-data-structure/README.md

 1.2 Overload the "less than" operator (operator<).
 1.3 Overload the "equals" operator (operator==).
 2. Implement a non-decreasing (max-heap) binary heap:
 2.1 Create a BinaryHeap structure, representing a binary tree for the binary heap operation.
-You can use a custom dynamic array that has been implemented in previous works to store the binary tree.
+Use a custom created dynamic array.
 2.2 Implement basic methods for traversing the binary tree.
 2.3 Implement internal methods for heap organization.
 3. Implement a priority queue based on the binary heap.